binxio/cfn-mssql-resource-provider/docs/SQLServerLogin.md

 `Name` and Either `Password` or `PasswordParameterName` are required.

+## Caveats
-Changing the Server URL will not create a new user once it is created.
+- The logical resource is tied to the same logical database instance, changing the Server URL will not create a new login on another server once it is created.

 ## Attributes Returned
 `LoginName` - the name of the database